 Norlin Library contains access to a variety of print and electronic resources including primary sources, religious texts, academic examinations of religion and theory, and more.
 Please visit the subject guide for Religious Studies for a listing of the most helpful resources or contact the Religious Studies librarian, Megan Welsh (Megan.Welsh@colorado.edu), for research help.
 Visit the University Libraries’ website to begin exploring library resources.

 The University of Colorado’s M.A. program in Religious Studies has a very good reputation for preparing students to enter top quality Ph.D. programs.
 Several of our graduates have gone on to Ph.D.s in Religious Studies at Brown, Berkeley, Michigan, University of Chicago, Indiana University, University of California at Santa Barbara, Arizona State, and the University of Florida.
 Others have chosen Ph.D. programs in such fields as Journalism, Cultural Geography, or Asian Studies.
-Some graduates opt for careers in law, journalism, teaching at the high school level, or nonprofit/NGO work.
+Some graduates opt for careers in law, media studies, teaching at the high school level, or nonprofit/NGO work.
 The program’s emphasis on theoretical approaches to the study of religion builds and sharpens skills in critical thinking and analysis that translate well to a number of careers beyond the academy.
 Faculty advisors work closely with students to determine their post-graduation aspirations and advise them accordingly.